How to Start Your Own Online Magazine in 2025

 Similarly, if you create native apps for your magazines, both Apple and Google retain approximately 30% of the revenue you generate from selling your app or providing in-app purchases, in addition to the initial registration fee.
 Your ability to sell subscriptions will depend on your app's performance in the app store.

 With an HTML5 magazine, you have more control over your digital marketing without having to rely on Apple's, Google's, or Zinio's existing audiences.
 You will pay for using most HTML5 magazine software platforms to create content, but they don't typically take a cut of your sales.
-Your magazines will exist on any URL you choose.
+Your magazines will exist on any URL you choose, making it easy to share on social posts or promote through email marketing.

 6.2 Selling ads